MichaelsJP/ansible-role-firewall/README.md

 # Else docker related connections will be open to the public completely.
 bootstrap_firewall_docker_secure: true

-# Restrict ssh access to specific ips and networks.
+# Allow all access to specific ips and networks.
 # This is especially handy if an external backup routine like borg needs SSH access from a static ip.
 # SSH is always denied from external besides the ips or ip ranges defined below.
 # Only enable when necessary!
 Activating it will put pressure on the cpu, when checking ssh requests against ip addresses.
-bootstrap_firewall_restricted_ssh_access_ip: [ ] # Multiple need to be separated with commas. e.g. 0.0.0.0,127.0.0.1/8.
+bootstrap_firewall_restricted_access_ip: [ ] # Multiple need to be separated with commas. e.g. 0.0.0.0,127.0.0.1/8.

 ```